flexs2n/Forest-Fire-Prediction-/README.md

 **Neural Network Classifier**: This section implements a neural network classifier using Keras and reports the accuracy score.

 # Results
-The logistic regression model achieved an accuracy of 33.33% on the test set, while the neural network classifier achieved an accuracy of 96.67% on the same dataset.
+The logistic regression model achieved an accuracy of 33.33% on the test set, while the neural network classifier achieved an accuracy of 83.33% on the same dataset.

 # Conclusion
-The neural network classifier outperformed logistic regression in terms of accuracy, highlighting the usefulness of deep learning for classification tasks.
+The neural network classifier outperformed logistic regression in terms of accuracy, highlighting the usefulness of deep learning for classification tasks and the neural network has higher levels of randomness.